 "The project has far exceeded all expectations from Rotarians," says Tom Talley, the nonprofit's chairman.
 "It's been a unique public-private partnership."

 The group will host an event Saturday at the playground that begins at 9:30 a.m. with a short ceremony for Rotarians and VIPs.
 The public is invited to join at 10 a.m.
 WDEL will be broadcasting live until noon, and there will be plenty of activities for families, including a scavenger hunt, face-painting, refreshments and an appearance by Wilmington Blue Rocks mascot Rocky Bluewinkle.

-Nature lovers will be treated to Brandywine Zoo's mobile zoo, a Nature on the Go cart as well as information from Parks & Rec staff about indigenous wildlife.
+Nature lovers will be treated to Brandywine Zoo's mobile zoo, a Nature on the Go cart, and information from Parks & Recreation staffers about indigenous wildlife.

 As part of the 10-year celebration, the Rotarians are raising funds to make improvements to the playground.
 Repairs to ramps and equipment replacements have been completed.
 A second phase will add 5,000 square feet and more than 20 pieces of equipment.
 Additions will include an interpretive area with a connection to nature and other state-of-the-art improvements.

 "We have a new piece that parents are going to love," Talley says.
 "The expression swing allows the parent to face the child.
 Studies have shown how parents bond with children through facial expressions."